Ulthran/pycov3/CONTRIBUTING.md

 On github interface, click on `Pull Request` button.

-Wait CI to run and one of the developers will review your PR.
+Wait for CI to run and one of the developers will review your PR.
 ## Makefile utilities

 This project comes with a `Makefile` that contains a number of useful utility.